AP Calculus BC Course Syllabus

 Absences

-As per the student handbook, students are responsible for work missed due to absence the day they return.
 Make-up tests usually have more (or more difficult) questions.
 If you are present and a quiz or test is scheduled, you must take it.
 It is a good idea to have the contact information of several classmates to get notes on the material covered during your absence.
-The handbook (p 14) also mentions that "Credit may be withheld for students who miss more than 12 hours of classes in any given course in one semester," and "college visitations should be made during weekends, vacation periods, or during KAIROS retreats."
-Family vacations during class time are strongly discouraged, require a written request from the Dean of Studies two weeks in advance, and if permitted, are done so "... at their own risk."

-If you miss a quiz you cannot gain any points for it.
 If you know you will be absent for a test, you may schedule to take it before the actual test date.
-In the case of an extended illness special arrangements should be made with the Academic Dean, Mrs. Traver.
+In the case of an extended illness special arrangements should be made with the Academic Dean, Mr. Davitt.

 If you are absent, you need to make up tests and homework, but not quizzes.
 If you are absent on the day of a test, you need to make arrangements for taking the make up test.
 You need to take a make-up test the very next day (even or odd) you are back in school.
 No make-up exams will be taken during class time.
 Failure to be responsible will definitely hurt your grade.

+If you miss a quiz you cannot gain any points for it.
 If you are absent for any quizzes, there are no make-ups, but you will be exempt from taking it if it is an excused absence.
 If the absence is unexcused, you will receive 0 points for any assignments due that day.
-You should ask me for a copy of any missed quizzes and solve the problems on your own to make sure you understand the material.
+Ask me or a fellow student for a copy of any missed quizzes, and solve the problems on your own to make sure you understand the material.
 Quiz questions are often modified to become test questions.

 Homework